aivant/peppr/docs/tutorial/api.rst

 on many systems and eventually aggregate the results.
 This purpose is fulfilled by the :class:`Evaluator` class.
 Given the desired metrics, predictions can be fed into it one after the other.
-As a bonus the :class:`Evaluator` also takes care of finding the corresponding atoms between the reference structure and its poses, in case some atoms are missing in either one, so you do not have to.
+As a bonus, the :class:`Evaluator` also takes care of finding the corresponding atoms between the reference structure and its poses, in case some atoms are missing in either one, so you do not have to.